-Hi I’m Luca.
-I just turned twelve in June.
-My mom says I was diagnosed with Neuroblastoma when I was four months old.
+Hi, I’m Luca.
+I just turned thirteen in June.
+My mom said I was diagnosed with Neuroblastoma when I was four months old.
 We went in for my four-month routine checkup and our doctor found a golf ball sized mass on my right kidney.
-From then on, I’ve been in & out of lots of hospitals.
+From that day on, I’ve been in and out of a lot of hospitals.
 I’ve had chemotherapy (which didn’t work for me – it made my tumors grow bigger) and surgery (when the tumor got too big the doctors decided to take most of it out).
-At 8 months old I had a thirteen-hour surgery to remove a kilogram of tumor & my right kidney from my tummy.
-The doctors weren’t sure I was going to make it out of the surgery – but I showed them!
-Since then, we’ve just monitored the masses that were left behind.
-I have bloodwork and scans (MRI’s and ultrasounds) done every six months to make sure it’s not growing.
+At eight months old I had a thirteen-hour surgery to remove a kilogram of tumor and my right kidney from my tummy.
+The doctors weren’t sure I was going to make it out of the surgery, but I showed them!
+Since then, we have continued to monitor the masses that were left behind.
+I have bloodwork and scans (MRI’s and ultrasounds) done every six months to make sure they are not growing.

-I hate bloodwork – it used to take mom & three other nurses to hold me down to take blood from my arm.
-That was until eight years ago when I started with Kids Kicking Cancer.
-They started their Windsor program and I got to take lessons from Sensei Peter.
-He’s managed to teach me power breathing and I’ve had lots of opportunities to use it.
+I hate bloodwork – it used to take mom and three other nurses to hold me down to take blood from my arm.
+That was until nine years ago when I was connected to Kids Kicking Cancer.
+They started their Windsor, Ontario program and I got to take lessons from Sensei Peter.
+He managed to teach me power breathing and I’ve had lots of opportunities to use it.
 The first time I used it, I was so proud of myself (and my mom was too!)
 I wanted to call Sensei Peter from the hospital right away!
-I’ve also learned how to lay very still for all of my scans.
-I was able to lay still & breathe through an MRI and a CT scan of my entire body, followed by an hour & a half long bone scan for the first time without sedation that summer!
+I also learned how to lay very still through all of my scans.
+I was able to lay still and breathe through an MRI and a CT scan of my entire body, followed by an hour and a half long bone scan for the first time without sedation that summer!

 We found out in April 2012 that the tumors on my liver and kidney started to grow again.
-I’ve had a couple of big surgeries since then and am expected to endure more tests and surgeries in my future.
+I’ve had a couple of big surgeries since, and I am expected to endure more tests and surgeries in my future.
 While I was in the hospital, they had to take lots of blood and put in (and take out) all kinds of tubes.
-I used my breathing lots and told everyone that would listen about Kids Kicking Cancer.
+I used my breathing a lot and told everyone that would listen about Kids Kicking Cancer.
 The IV team lady wanted to know all about the program because she’d never had a kid breathe through an IV at two o’clock in the morning like I did!
-My nurses thought I was pretty amazing!
+My nurses thought I was amazing!
 My mom and dad are so grateful that my brother, my sister and I can take part in Kids Kicking Cancer – it’s helping all of us in lots of different situations in our lives.